KarinMatsuyama/KarinMatsuyama/README.md

 ### Hi!
 I'm Karin 👋
-💻 What I do: I like to build serverless applications using React and AWS services in my free time.<br/>
+💻 What I do: Software Engineer at a bank.
+I like to build serverless applications using React and AWS services in my free time.<br/>

 😆 Fun fact: That's my dog Chewy in the picture.
 He's a playful puppy 🐕<br/>